-O44.
-Why do you not travel OAS Mould you like OBS to contest your contest

 Q41.
-Why do you not travel anymore?
-Q46.
+Why do you not travel anymore? - Q46.
 Would you like ORS to contact you again regarding future needs assessments?

 Children in school Yes GO TO Q54

 Ill health No SKIP TO Q56

+Old age
-Old age 47.
-Would you like the Council to contact you

-Settled now about your accommodation needs?
+Settled now 47.
+Would you like the Council to contact you about your accommodation needs?

 Nowhere to stop Yes GO TO Q55

 No work opportunities No SKIP TO Q56

-Other Q48.
+Q48.
 Can I confirm the details they should use to

+Other contact you?

-Please write in contact you?
-We cannot guarantee if and when they will make contact with you.
+Fieldse write in We cannot guarantee if and when they will make contact with you.

 Name

 Q42.
 Do you or other family members plan to

 travel in the future Phone number

 Yes ANSWER Q50

-No SKIP TO Q51
+No 📃 SKIP TO Q51

 Don't know SKIP TO Q51 Email address

 and Mortar who we should contact for this study?

 Yes

 Q44.
-Is there anything else you'd like to tell us about your travelling patterns?
-No 🗌
+Is there anything else you'd like to tell us No

+about your travelling patterns?

 Please write in Q48b.
 Can you provide their contact details?

 Name

 F: Contact information Phone number

 Q45.
-Is there anything else you'd like to tell us about this site and your accommodation needs?
+Is there anything else you'd like to tell us

-Please write in Email address
+about this site and your accommodation needs?
+Please write in

+Email address

-If can't provide details will you ask them to contact us on 0800 0789786
+If can't provide details will you ask them to

+contact us on 0800 0789786

+earch Services 6

-mation nterviewer: please use this space for any additional information including details about additional households firm that this interview was conducted in accordance with all interviewin es and that the data collected is accurately recorded guidelin guidelin firm that this interview was conducted in accordance with all interviewin es and that the data collected is accurately recorded
+nterviewer: please use this space for any additional information including details about additional households

+Interviewer Declaration: Loon firm that this interview was conducted in accordance with all interviewi

+les and that the data collected is accurately recorded

+Interviewer Name:

+Intonviouros Circoturos

+Interviewer Signature:

+Date: